Welcome to PayPal!

 If you’re not happy with the outcome of the complaint process...

-- European Consumer Center (ECC-Net).
+- European Consumer Center (ECC-Net) (if you are a consumer).
 You may obtain further information regarding the ECC-Net and how to contact them at (https://ec.europa.eu/info/live-work-travel-eu/consumers/resolve-your-consumer-complaint/european-consumer-centres-network_en) or by visiting the EU’s Online Dispute Resolution site at https://ec.europa.eu/consumers/odr.

 - Commission de Surveillance du Secteur Financier (CSSF).
 The CSSF is the authority responsible for the prudential supervision of companies in the financial sector in Luxembourg, like us.
 You can contact the CSSF at 283 Route d’Arlon, 1150 Luxembourg, Luxembourg.
 You may obtain further information regarding the CSSF and how to contact them at: http://www.cssf.lu.